 The Court of Appeal noted that all of the allegedly wrongful conduct and speech were committed in a business capacity, and were directed at a competitor (WFG) and its customers for the sole purpose of promoting a competing business.

 The difference between the Greka case and the World Financial Group case, is that in Greka, the conduct of the defendant which formed the basis of the complaint was itself an act in furtherance of the right of free speech or petition, whereas in World Financial Group, the conduct which was the basis of the Complaint was not such an act, but rather, was simply a breach of contract and an act of unfair competition.

 When employers and employees part ways, their parting is oftentimes less than amicable.
 It is not uncommon for one to sue the other.
 Whether it is the employer suing the former employee for breach of an NDA, unfair competition, misappropriation of trade secrets, breach of the duty of loyalty, or the like, as in the Greka and World Financial Group cases, or the employee suing the employer for wage and hour or other Labor Code violations, as has occurred with considerable frequency of late, counsel for the parties must consider whether an anti-SLAPP motion is available to nip the lawsuit in the bud.

 If you are sued in the context of an employment law dispute, be sure to consult with an experienced San Diego employment law or business litigation attorney, to see if an anti-SLAPP motion, or other legal strategy will help disentangle you at the outset of what could otherwise be very expensive and protracted litigation.
-Gehres Law Group prides itself at hiring lawyers who are exceptional at what they do, have proven results, and are dedicated to obtaining the best results possible for each client.
+Gehres Law Library prides itself at hiring lawyers who are exceptional at what they do, have proven results, and are dedicated to obtaining the best results possible for each client.
 Browse our website for more information about our San Diego business lawyers or contact us for a free evaluation of your case.